HeyMaximus/Mordecai/README.md

 The application will automatically create the required database and tables, but it relies on establishing a successful connection to the local PostgreSQL database beforehand.

-To run Ultimate Mastermind, clone repository to local system, navigate to cloned directory and run in terminal:
+To run Ultimate Mastermind, clone repository to local system, navigate to cloned directory, and run in terminal:
 ```
 npm install
+npm build
 npm start
 ```
 Then navigate to: http://localhost:3000